Persistent nodal magnon-photon polariton in ferromagnetic heterostructures: NM FI NM heterostructure

 Figure~\ref{fig4} addresses the persistent existence of the EPs in the wave-vector space when the thickness of the FIs exceeds a critical value $d_F^{(0)}$, as shown in Fig.~\ref{fig4}(a) and (b).
 The dashed curve indicates the EPs with both gapless frequency and damping of the collective modes.
 In other words, by tuning the parameters $\{d_F,H_0,\theta_{\bf k}\}$ of our system, we can discover exceptional lines, as seen in Fig.~\ref{fig4}.
 Furthermore, we are allowed to tune the direction of the external bias magnetic field $H_0$ in our system to persistently discover the position of EPs at a particular propagation direction.
+Closure and reopening of the ``frequency gap" $\delta\omega$ and ``damping gap" $\delta\alpha$ happen across the exceptional points/lines, which may be treated as a ``topological" phase transition since one may define the energy vorticity as a topological characterization for such collective modes.
+In the phase space spanned by $\{\delta\omega,\delta\alpha\}$, the EPs are singularities around which the energy vorticity does not vanish~\cite{yu2024nonhermitian}.

 EPs of magnons have been observed in ferromagnetic multilayers~\cite{liu2019observation} as well as in systems combining magnon with cavity photons through the dipolar interaction~\cite{zhang2019experimental,zhang2017observation,harder2017topological,zhang2019higher}.
 The emergence of EPs in the passive magnonic $\mathcal{PT}$-symmetric device reported in FM$|$NM$|$FM heterostructure~\cite{ liu2019observation} is realized through fine-tuning the gain, dissipation, and the RKKY interaction by changing the NM thickness.